Corporate Event Magician for Hexaware: From DC to Pebble Beach

 My Role at the Event

-For the DC evening, the show was built to fit between the CEO’s town hall and the awards ceremony — so the entertainment had to amplify the night’s recognition arc, not compete with it.
-Pronunciations were reviewed in advance.
-The pacing was tuned to lift the room right before twenty leaders walked across stage.
+For the DC evening, the show was built to slot between the CEO’s town hall and the awards — close enough to lift the room, never competing with the recognition that mattered most.
+I reviewed name pronunciations in advance.
+I tuned the pacing to peak right before twenty leaders walked the stage.

 For ForeSight 2026, the customization went much deeper:

-- A 3–5 minute Day 1 opener that handed the room cleanly to the CEO
+- A 3-5 minute Day 1 opener built to hand the room cleanly to the CEO

-- Full MC duties across both days, including a Day 2 agenda walk-through at 9:00 PM
+- Full MC across both days, down to walking the audience through the Day 2 agenda at 9:00pm

-- A Beach Club night-two show timed to land just after the band, with the audience already standing
+- A night-two Beach Club show timed to hit right after the band – the audience already on their feet

-- A morning script review the day of show — names, recognition moments, fireside framing — so every transition felt intentional
+- A morning-of script review each day – names, recognition moments, fireside framing – so every handoff felt deliberate

 Why Hire a Corporate Event Magician (Especially One Who Can Also Emcee)